-In chapter 28 of the book of Genesis, Jacob has a dream.
+In the twenty-eighth chapter of the book of Genesis, Jacob has a dream.
 The Friulian for dream is il sium; to have a dream is fâ un sium.
-You will study the entirety of the twenty-eighth chapter in this post, where the subject is l’avôt di Jacop (Jacob’s vow).
+From the subject line of this chapter: l’avôt di Jacop (Jacob’s vow).

 If you are arriving on this site for the first time, begin your study of the Friulian language here.

 Vocabulary: mandâ a clamâ (to send for), benedî (to bless), precetâ (to enjoin), cjoli (to take), la femine (wife), partî (to leave, to depart), la cjase (house), il pari (father), la mari (mother), sielzisi (to choose for oneself), di là vie (from there), la fie (daughter), il fradi (brother), fâ cressi (to make grow, to cause to increase), multiplicâ (to multiply; also moltiplicâ), fin che (until), deventâ (to become), la semblee (assembly, multitude), il popul (people), dâ (to give), la gjernazie (offspring), la benedizion (blessing), il paron de tiere (lord of the land), jessi a stâ (to dwell).

 Verse 1: Isac al mandà a clamâ Jacop: Isaac sent for Jacob.
 Lu benedì e lu precetà cussì: he blessed him and enjoined him thus.
 Isaac tells Jacob that he must never marry a Canaanite woman: no sta mai cjoli (do not ever take) une femine di chês di Canaan (a wife from [amongst] those of Canaan).